You can word this question however you want: Should you have a blog on your website?

 Why do you want to send traffic to someone else’s site?

-Here’s a video Overview of WordPress and Why I Use WordPress.
+Here’s Why I Use WordPress.

 Get a free analysis and 15-minute phone consultation.
 Click here to schedule yours.